Louisville Metro Police Department: DOJ investigation

 In 2023, the United States Department of Justice announced its findings of the Louisville Metro Police.
-The report found LMPD used "excessive force" and "unlawfully discriminates against black people."
+The report found LMPD used "excessive force" and "an aggressive style of policing" against Black people.
 The Investigation found that the "police often cite people for minor offenses, while cases like sexual assault and homicide go unsolved."
-It was also found police offers would throw their trash at pedestrians, and referred to black people as "monkeys" and "animals".
+It also found that some officers filmed themselves throwing trash at pedestrians; insulted people with disabilities; and referred to black people as "monkeys" and "animals".